Template File: /srv/users/scottishtraumanetwork/apps/scottish-trauma-network/public/wp-content/themes/stn2017/page-region.php | Template Hierarchy

 Latest updates related to the West of Scotland

 What is it?
-HECTOR began as the Heartlands Elderly Care Trauma and Ongoing Recovery course that was established to develop a training programme for clinicians and independent practitioners who are responsible for looking after older people who have injuries.
-These injuries that an individual sustains often play second fiddle to the complex comorbidities, frailty, […]
+HECTOR began as the Heartlands Elderly Care Trauma and Ongoing Recovery course that was established to develop a training programme for clinicians and practitioners who […]

 Read more